Residence Hall Security

 A: To enter a residence hall, residents must show their Pitt ID, which is electronically validated for their residence hall, and all guests must have a photo ID.
-All visitors must be signed in and out by the resident they are visiting, and they must be escorted by the resident at all times while they are in the building.
+Visitor IDs must be scanned upon entering and exiting the residence hall, and visitors must be escorted by the resident they are visiting at all times while they are in the building.

 Q: When may guests visit me?